WASdev/ci.docker.websphere-traditional/README.md

 ### Adding an application and advanced configuration during build phase

-Similar to the example above, you can also deploy an application and advanced configuration by placing their Python (`.py`) scripts under the folder `/work/config`.
+Similar to the example above, you can also deploy an application and advanced configuration by placing their Jython (`.py`) scripts under the folder `/work/config`.

 Putting it all together, you would have a Dockerfile such as: